-- The foundation or structure where the motor will be installed must be sufficiently rigid, flat, free of external vibration and capable to withstand the mechanical loads to which it will be submitted; - If the foundation dimensioning is not carefully executed, this may cause serious vibration on the foundation set, motor and turbine; - The foundation structural design must be done based on the dimensional drawing, on the information about the foundation mechanical loads, and on the motor anchoring method. - The customer is responsible for the design and construction of the foundation according to the requirements described in section 4.8.5.
+- The foundation or structure where the motor will be installed must be sufficiently rigid, flat, free of external vibration and capable to withstand the mechanical loads to which it will be submitted; - If the foundation dimensioning is not carefully executed, this may cause serious vibration on the foundation set, motor and turbine; - The foundation structural design must be done based on the dimensional drawing, on the information about the foundation mechanical loads, and on the motor anchoring method. - The customer is responsible for the design and construction of the foundation according to the requirements described in Natural frequency of the base.

-Use shims of different thicknesses (total thickness of approximately 2 mm) between the motor feet and the foundation surfaces so that later you can make a precise vertical alignment.
+Place shims of different thicknesses between the motor supporting surfaces and the foundation in order to allow a precise alignment.

-The user is responsible for dimensioning and building the foundation where the motor will be installed.
+NOTE The user is responsible for dimensioning and building the foundation where the motor will be installed.

-4.8.2 Foundations loads
+4.8.2 Foundation loads